Some fresh details about the highly anticipated Halo 5: Guardians have been shared by Josh Holmes of 343 Industries.

 “we’ll have local split screen for 2 players in final.”

 343 is yet to reveal if the campaign mode will also feature co-op or not.
-The reason I want to know that is because the game will have both Master Chief and a new character Agent Locke.
-So, co-op in the story mode makes sense.
+The reason I want to know that is that the game will have both Master Chief and a new character Agent Locke.
+So, a co-op in the story mode makes sense.

 Halo 5 is still a long way from release and won’t be available till late 2015 but fans can get a taste of it from the beta.

-Although the beta won’t start till the end of this month but fans who took part in the Xbox One preview program can get an early access right now and enjoy the action till December 22.
-Follow the link here to know more about it.
+Although the beta won’t start till the end of this month fans who took part in the Xbox One preview program can get an early access right now and enjoy the action till December 22.

 Halo is one of the most popular franchises out there but the recent release of Halo: The Master Chief Collection was pretty disappointing as it suffered from a number of online issues.